 Purple Topaz

-When it comes to topaz, purple is one of the rarest colors.
-In most cases, purple topaz leans reddish, putting it closer to the violet category.
-However, the coloring of the purple stone gem is often quite strong, which makes this gem highly appealing.
+When it comes to topaz, purple is one of the rarest colours.
+In most cases, purple topaz leans toward red, placing it closer to the violet end of the spectrum.
+However, the purple stone's colouring is often quite strong, making it highly appealing.
+Purple topaz is also considered a durable gemstone, making it suitable for a wide range of jewelry.
 Typically, the purple crystals of the gemstones are translucent, which means they’re commonly faceted when gem-quality specimens are found.

-It is important to note that not all purple topaz on the market features a naturally-occurring color.
+It is important to note that not all purple topaz on the market features a naturally occurring colour.
 Instead, some are treated to bring out purple hues, so keep that in mind when looking for pieces.

 Purple Apatite

-Apatite comes in an array of colors, including purple.
-Often, the coloring is relatively strong, though the hues are often lighter than some other purple gemstones.
+Apatite comes in a range of colours, including purple.
+Often, the colouring is relatively strong, though the hues are lighter than those of some other purple gemstones.
 Additionally, the stones are usually transparent or translucent, though some are closer to opaque.
-The degree of transparency and clarity usually dictate whether purple apatite is faceted or polished.
+The degree of transparency and clarity usually dictates whether purple apatite is faceted or polished.
 As a result, a wide variety of apatite jewelry pieces are potentially available.

 Phosphosiderite

-Phosphosiderite is a rare stone that contains phosphate and iron, both of which play a role in the coloring.
-Overall, this is a softer gemstone, so it’s more commonly turned into cabochons instead of faceted, even though it can come in transparent or translucent varieties along with more opaque versions.
+Phosphosiderite is a rare stone that contains phosphate and iron, both of which contribute to its colour.
+Overall, this is a softer gemstone, so it's more commonly cut as cabochons rather than faceted, even though it can come in transparent, translucent, and more opaque varieties.

-Phosphosiderite comes in multiple colors, including earthy reds and browns.
-Purple varieties are usually closer to lavender or lilac, often leaning slightly into blue territory making for rich purple phosphosiderite jewelry.
+Phosphosiderite comes in a range of colours, including earthy reds and browns.
+Purple varieties are usually closer to lavender or lilac, often leaning slightly into blue territory, making for rich purple phosphosiderite jewelry.

 Frequently Asked Questions about Purple Gemstones